 All of us know that English is the most inconsistent, confusing, and maddening tongue on the planet.
 Unlike most other languages, it is often called a “bastard” language because of its multifarious etymological and philological foundations.

-English, as we know, is a combination of Latin, Germanic, French, Saxon, Gallic, and Nordic tongues—to mention just a few.
+English is a combination of Latin, Germanic, French, Saxon, Gallic, and Nordic tongues—to mention just a few.
 And while it belongs to the Indo-European family of languages, its grammatical rules are often bewildering and paradoxical—especially to non-English speakers who are learning the language.
+Man, do I feel sorry for those folks!

 Recently somebody sent me some interesting examples of English grammar in action and I thought to myself, ‘this is a great way to teach the idiosyncrasies and eccentricities of English grammar.’